 Lumbar radiculopathy or the more commonly used term of ‘sciatica’ refers to the symptoms of pain, tingling and numbness.
 Which arise from nerve root compression or irritation of the sciatic nerve (NICE 2020).
 You will experience pain into the buttock, back of the leg and/or feet of one side.
 Do you suffer from a sciatica nerve problem.

 Shooting, burning or stabbing type pains typically into the buttocks, the back of the thigh, leg and/or foot depending of where the sciatic nerve is being compressed or irritated.
 Moreover, you can experience pains all the time or occasionally depending on the severity.
 Tingling such as a pins & needles and feeling of numbness are commonly felt in the back of the leg.
 Feeling of weakness and you may experience difficultly walking.

-You can experience sciatica with or without low back pain.
-Usually you will just experience pain into one leg (not both legs).
+No you can experience sciatica with or without low back pain.
+Usually you will just experience pain into the back of one leg (not both legs).
 You are less likely to have sciatica if you have low back pain with no pain referrals into your buttocks or legs.